EuroSim - A transatlantic simulation

 EuroSim 2025

-This year's simulation of an EU legislative process involved adapting a real-life draft for a Regulation of the European Parliament and of the Council on the comprehensive regulation on preventing pellet losses to reduce microplastic pollution.
-The Europa-Institut students took on the roles of the Rapporteurs, Head of States, Council Ministers, Party Group Leaders and various Ministers of the Parliament.
+From January 2 to 5, 2025, the Europa-Institut participated in EuroSim, an annual simulation of European decision-making processes.
+This year, EuroSim was organized by the University of Antwerp and the STRATEGO Jean Monnet Centre of Excellence.
+This year’s simulation of an EU legislative process focused on adapting a real draft regulation of the European Parliament and of the Council on the comprehensive regulation to prevent pellet loss in order to reduce microplastic pollution.
+The students from the Europa-Institut took on the roles of rapporteurs, heads of state, Council ministers, political group leaders, and various parliamentary ministers.

 EuroSim 2024